-Goal: Provide and promote sport, re creation and leisu re facilities and progran ns Project Priority SCP Link Who 12/13 \$ 13/14 \$ 14/15 \$ 15/16 \$ Stakeholders Progress (Including Performance Indicators) Project management 0.6 FTE Percentage Completed: 95% 4 Units: 100% Management: 90% High 1.9.1 CEO 528,800 420,718 40,000 40,000 Morawa Community Care Construction 2013: Construction 2013: Construction of the 4 units completed Cost post 2013/14 are recurrent costs Will need revaluation Management: Committee commenced 18 March 2014 and identified action matrix; Draft service delivery plan and policies developed and considered 13/05/14; Handover of units underway 30 Apr 2014; Sean Fletcher has been engaged to finalise the transfer of the Morawa Aged Care Units to the Shire.
-Transfer of land management orde underway.
-The Department of Housing are proposing a deed of assignment transferring the interests of the MCC to the Shire.
-This option negates the need for a new JV agreement which has caused a significant time delay.
-Application and information packs have been prepared and will be marketed.
+Project Priority SCP Link Who 12/13 \$ 13/14 \$ 14/15 \$ 15/16 \$ Stakeholders Progress (Including Performance Indicators) Morawa Community Care Project management 0.6 FTE Percentage Completed: 95% 4 Units: 100% Management: 90% High 1.9.1 CEO 528,800 420,718 40,000 40,000 Morawa Community Care Construction 2013: Construction 2013: Construction of the 4 units completed Cost post 2013/14 are recurrent cos Will need revaluation Management: Committee commenced 18 March 20 and identified action matrix; Draft service delivery plan and polici developed and considered 13/05/14; Handover of units underway 30 Apr 2014; Sean Fletcher has been engaged finalise the transfer of the Morav Aged Care Units to the Shire.
+Transfer of land management ord underway.
+The Department of Housing a proposing a deed of assignment transferring the interests of the MCC the Shire.
+This option negates the new for a new JV agreement which he caused a significant time delay.
+Application and information packs has been prepared and will be marketed.
 A Deed of Novation has been presented to the 18 December OCM.
 The Management Order has been received and is being processed.
-Elderly people age in their home community Census figures Older people able to live independently Increase in number aged people staying in community Refurbish Old Council Chambers High 1.7.3 CEO 0 220,000 LotteryWest Capital Works for 2015/16 set a \$181,011.
-Funded: Municipal 45,026 Percentage Completed: 85% o Lotterywest: 90,595
+Elderly people age in their homomomunity Census figures Older people able to live independently Increase in number aged people staying in community Refurbish Old Council Chambers High 1.7.3 CEO 0 220,000 LotteryWest Capital Works for 2015/16 set \$181,011.
+Funded: